The Stringer: Associated Press response

-Prior to the film's premiere at Sundance, AP released a report rebutting Nguyen's claims; at the time, officials there had not seen it.
-It was the result of six months of investigation with seven interviews; all seven individuals claimed that Ut took the photograph.
+Prior to the film's premiere at Sundance, AP released an initial, 23-page report dated January 15, 2025 rebutting Nguyen's claims; at the time, officials there had not seen it.
+It relied almost exclusively on seven interviews; all seven individuals claimed that Ut took the photograph.
 The report also contested several of Robinson's claims as well as his legitimacy to make them, i.e. Robinson's own oral confirmation of Ut's credit in 2005.
 The Press also created a timeline of events and collected Ut's "strong body of work from the day" to attest to his capacity to have taken it at the time.

 Ultimately, the report concluded: "In the absence of new, convincing evidence to the contrary, the AP has no reason to believe anyone other than Ut took the photo."
 However, the AP wrote that it would continue to probe questions around the photograph's credit and "take appropriate remedial actions" in the event of more conclusive evidence.

 Ut has reaffirmed the claim that he took the photograph.
 Another photojournalist, David Burnett, who was on the ground in 1972, also reaffirmed that he had seen Ut take it.
 Burnett also challenged Robinson's allegations that Faas said "Make it Nick Ut"; he countered by stating that Faas had actually said "You do good work today, Ut."

 Ut's lawyer, James Hornstein, has considered litigating the matter, stating that "we have a strong case for defamation."
 Hornstein also shared, on behalf of Phuc, that Phuc considered Nguyen's film to be an "outrageous and false attack" on Ut and reaffirmed that Ut saved her life.
 Additionally, Ut sent a cease and desist letter to the film's distributor and Sundance, threatening them in a defamation case if they went through with the film's presentation.
 Phuc's uncle also defended Ut's credit.

+AP issued an "updated," 97-page report dated May 6, 2025 detailing a more technical analysis that included an examination of the subtle but distinct differences in the film gate of the different candidate camera types.
+It showed that the photo was taken with a Pentax SLR—the type that Nghe carried—and not a Leica rangefinder—the type that Ut carried.
+That second report concluded "it is possible Nick Ut took the photo."